HeydenLabASU/FRESEAN-metadynamics/README.md

 There are example scripts provided at `scripts/metad_workflow`.
 This workflow starts with a pdb file and runs 250 ns well-tempered metadynamics with 0 THz FRESEAN modes.
 There is a `run.sh` script in each folder that runs the respective step.
 Each step is briefly described below.

 ## 00-prep/run.sh
 Prepare your simulation by adding a box around the protein, adding solvent, and generating ions.
-Keep a mind that pdb filename, force field, water model and box size will have to be set manually.
-Default is AMBER99sb-ILDN and tip3p.
+Keep in mind that the pdb filename, force field, water model and box size will have to be set manually.
+The default is force field used in our scripts is AMBER99sb-ILDN and tip3p.

 ## 01-em+equi/run.sh